Sunshine Coast Positive Ageing Strategy 2011-2016

 Council has developed the Sunshine Coast Positive Ageing Strategy 2011-2016 to address the changing needs of older people on the Sunshine Coast.

-Council will work with its partner agencies to implement the strategy over the next five years, contributing to stronger, more cohesive Sunshine Coast communities.
+Council will work with its partner agencies to implement the strategy over the next five years.

-Council recognises the many significant and positive contributions older people make to Sunshine Coast communities.
+Council recognises the important and positive contributions older people make to Sunshine Coast communities.

-The Positive Ageing Community Survey 2010 was conducted between October and November 2010, leading to a better understanding of the issues, needs and aspirations of older people on the Coast.
+The Positive Ageing Community Survey 2010 was conducted between October and November 2010.
+This engagement led to a better understanding of the issues, needs and aspirations of older people on the Coast.
 In total, 785 people responded to the survey, providing information about: